apache/spark/docs/sql-migration-guide.md

     - Formatting of `TIMESTAMP` and `DATE` literals.

     - Creating of typed `TIMESTAMP` and `DATE` literals from strings.
 Since Spark 3.0, string conversion to typed `TIMESTAMP`/`DATE` literals is performed via casting to `TIMESTAMP`/`DATE` values.
 For example, `TIMESTAMP '2019-12-23 12:59:30'` is semantically equal to `CAST('2019-12-23 12:59:30' AS TIMESTAMP)`.
-In Spark version 2.4 and earlier, the `java.sql.Timestamp.valueOf()` and `java.sql.Date.valueOf()` functions are used for the same purpose.
+When the input string does not contain information about time zone, the time zone from the SQL config `spark.sql.session.timeZone` is used in that case.
+In Spark version 2.4 and earlier, the `java.sql.Timestamp.valueOf()` and `java.sql.Date.valueOf()` functions are used for the same purpose, and the conversion is based on JVM system time zone.
+The different sources of the default time zone may change the behavior of typed `TIMESTAMP` and `DATE` literals.

   - In Spark version 2.4 and earlier, invalid time zone ids are silently ignored and replaced by GMT time zone, for example, in the from_utc_timestamp function.
 Since Spark 3.0, such time zone ids are rejected, and Spark throws `java.time.DateTimeException`.